VILLASframework/documentation/docs/node/guides/lab4.md

     <figcaption>villas-pipe Example.</figcaption>
 </figure>

-Similarily, _samples_ which are send to the node are printed on the screen.
+Similarly, _samples_ which are send to the node are printed on the screen.
 To demonstrate this we start `villas pipe` a second time with swapped `local` and `remote` addresses.

 In the first terminal: